Skip to content

 Note

-The other macros won't behave comparibly.
+The other builders won't behave comparibly.

-As simplest alternative a Patch can be specified instead of the whole Model to only select some columns:
+As the simplest alternative a Patch can be specified instead of the whole Model to only select some columns:

 #[derive(Patch)]